aoxipo/Double-opportunity-Particle-Swarm-Optimization/README.md

 # Double-opportunity-Particle-Swarm-Optimization
-ouer work based on BBO on edge computing
+our work based on BBO on edge computing